LaVi-Lab/FTTT/README.md

 ### 🌐 API

-For code generation task, we deploy a local API service to run the generated code and check if it passes all test cases.
+For the code generation task, we deploy a local API service to run the generated code and check if it passes all test cases.
 We use the following commands to launch the service:

 ```bash
 cd api